Updated August 13, 2025

 We made our way around Temple IV learning how the temples were originally built and how they were being meticulously uncovered and restored.

 The fog started to lift when we arrived at Temple III around 8:30 in the morning.
 Steep wooden stairs have been built to the platform at the top of the temple.
-Our guide told us that access to the top of Temple III was only recently re-opened.
 The fog was almost completely gone when we got to the top and we had an amazing 360-degree view of Tikal.

-Temple V was our last stop before the Great Plaza.
-We were lucky to have it all to ourselves for the ten minutes we were there.
+We were lucky to have Temple V all to ourselves for the ten minutes we were there.

 Right around the corner was the Great Plaza.
 The Great Plaza was nothing short of spectacular.